On $\mu_{n}$-actions on K3 surfaces in positive characteristic: Tame symplectic actions on RDPs

 \end{rem}

-\begin{rem} Singularities of quotients by order $p$ automorphisms in characteristic $p > 0$ may be worse than RDPs.
+\begin{rem} Singularities of quotients by order $p$ automorphisms in characteristic $p > 0$ tends to be worse than those in characteristic $\neq p$.
 For example, the quotient of a supersingular abelian surface in characteristic $2$ by the automorphism $x \mapsto -x$ is a rational surface with an elliptic singularity \cite{Katsura:Kummer2}*{Theorem C}. \end{rem}